 Being away from home on your own for the first time can be scary.
 The unfamiliarity and instant increase in responsibility can be exciting but also a bit unnerving.
 Smaller, Christian colleges, located in small rural towns tend to be safe, with lower crime rates, fewer alcohol and drug problems, and better security and protection for students.

-In the beautiful Appalachian Mountains of rural Virginia, Bluefield College offers a unique and memorable collegiate experience.
+In the beautiful Appalachian Mountains of rural Virginia, Bluefield University offers a unique and memorable collegiate experience.
 With a host of different degree programs and a strong grounding in faith, student-life is geared towards learning and service.
 The school is located in a peaceful setting, but accessible to freeways and airports, so you can travel to wherever you need to go with ease.
 Visit our programs page to learn more about our academic offerings and while you’re at it, see why Bluefield is an ideal location to work, live, and play.